Toggle: English / Spanish

 If your tongue or lips swell, call your doctor right away, or go to the emergency room.
 You may be having a serious allergic reaction to the medicine.
 This is very rare.

-Call your doctor if you are having any of the side effects above, or if you are having other unusual symptoms.
+Call your doctor if you are having any of the side effects above.
+Also call your doctor if you are having other unusual symptoms.